playframework/playframework/documentation/manual/releases/release25/migration25/StreamsMigration25.md

 }
 ```

-The Play 2.5's Scala WebSocket API is built around a `Flow` of `Message`s.
-A [`Message`](api/scala/play/api/http/websocket/Message.html) represents an [WebSocket frame](https://tools.ietf.org/html/rfc6455#section-5).
+The Play 2.5 Scala WebSocket API is built around a `Flow` of `Message`s.
+A [`Message`](api/scala/play/api/http/websocket/Message.html) represents a [WebSocket frame](https://tools.ietf.org/html/rfc6455#section-5).
 The `MessageFlowTransformer` type handles transforming high-level objects, like JSON, XML and bytes into `Message` frames.
 A set of built-in implicit `MessageFlowTransformer`s are provided, and you can also write your own.

 ```scala
 trait WebSocket extends Handler {